 Big Joe, the resort's resident mixologist, loves to whip up a range of delicious cocktails.

 There is a smart casual dress code in the evening.

 Facilities and activities

-There are plenty of activities with which to while away the time, including a dive shop, library, hammocks, a boutique shop, chapel, a games/reading bure, two swimming pools, Sunday church service, coconut demonstrations, basket weaving, football, volleyball, hiking, windsurfing, paddle boards, kayaks, snorkeling trips, PADI five-star scuba diving, glass-bottom boat trips, nature walks, international crab race, sailing hobie cats, pétanque, village trip, table tennis, tennis, meke and kava ceremony.
+There are plenty of activities with which to while away the time, including a dive shop, library, hammocks, a boutique shop, chapel, a games/reading bure, two swimming pools, Sunday church service, coconut demonstrations, basket weaving, football, volleyball, hiking, windsurfing, paddle boards, kayaks, snorkelling trips, PADI five-star scuba diving, glass-bottom boat trips, nature walks, international crab race, sailing Hobie Cats, pétanque, village trip, table tennis, tennis, meke and kava ceremony.
 Additionally, you have access to a short hiking trail that leads to an outlook point that gives a great 360-degree view at sunset or sunrise.

 Places & hotels on the map

 Alternative places to stay nearby